risingwavelabs/risingwave/dashboard/README.md

 npm run dev
 ```

-## Test with risingwave meta node
+## Test with RisingWave meta node
-To replace the built static files in risingwave with your newest code,
+To replace the built static files in RisingWave with your newest code,
-run the following scripts in the root directory:
+run the following scripts in the root directory.
 ```
 ./risedev export-dashboard-v2
 ```